YeongHyeon/Arrhythmia_Detection_RNN_and_Lyapunov/README.md

-Arrhythmia Detection in Electrocardiogram based on Recurrent Neural Network Encoder–Decoder with Lyapunov Exponent
+Arrhythmia Detection in ECG based on RNN Encoder–Decoder with Lyapunov Exponent
 =====

 ## Introduction